FrankHouweling/AzureDevOpsClient/docs/Git/docs/Api/ItemsApi.md

 require_once(__DIR__ . '/vendor/autoload.php');

 // Configure OAuth2 access token for authorization: oauth2
-$config = AzureDevOpsClient\Git\Configuration::getDefaultConfiguration()->setAccessToken('YOUR_ACCESS_TOKEN');
+$config = FrankHouweling\AzureDevOpsClient\Git\Configuration::getDefaultConfiguration()->setAccessToken('YOUR_ACCESS_TOKEN');

-$apiInstance = new AzureDevOpsClient\Git\Api\ItemsApi(
+$apiInstance = new FrankHouweling\AzureDevOpsClient\Git\Api\ItemsApi(
     // If you want use custom http client, pass your client which implements `GuzzleHttp\ClientInterface`.
     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client(),
     $config
 );
 $organization = "organization_example"; // string | The name of the Azure DevOps organization.
-$body = new \AzureDevOpsClient\Git\AzureDevOpsClient\Git\Model\GitItemRequestData(); // \AzureDevOpsClient\Git\AzureDevOpsClient\Git\Model\GitItemRequestData | Request data attributes: ItemDescriptors, IncludeContentMetadata, LatestProcessedChange, IncludeLinks.
+$body = new \FrankHouweling\AzureDevOpsClient\Git\Model\GitItemRequestData(); // \FrankHouweling\AzureDevOpsClient\Git\Model\GitItemRequestData | Request data attributes: ItemDescriptors, IncludeContentMetadata, LatestProcessedChange, IncludeLinks.
 ItemDescriptors: Collection of items to fetch, including path, version, and recursion level.
 IncludeContentMetadata: Whether to include metadata for all items LatestProcessedChange: Whether to include shallow ref to commit that last changed each item.
 IncludeLinks: Whether to include the _links field on the shallow references.
 $repositoryId = "repositoryId_example"; // string | The name or ID of the repository
 $project = "project_example"; // string | Project ID or project name
 $apiVersion = "apiVersion_example"; // string | Version of the API to use.
 This should be set to '6.0-preview.1' to use this version of the api.